Justin Turner Player Props: Red Sox vs. Royals

-Justin Turner -- with a slugging percentage of .541 in his past 10 games, including two home runs -- will be in action for the Boston Red Sox against the Kansas City Royals, with Cole Ragans on the mound, on August 7 at 7:10 PM ET.
+On Tuesday, Justin Turner (.270 batting average in his past 10 games, with three doubles, a home run, four walks and seven RBI) and the Boston Red Sox play the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 7:10 PM ET.

-In his last game he had a one-hit performance (1-for-2) against the Blue Jays.
+In his most recent game he had a hitless showing (0-for-4) against the Royals.

 Justin Turner Game Info & Props vs. the Royals